scramjet/mpedn/README.md

 * EDN character <-> `NSNumber` (`numberWithUnsignedChar`). `NSNumber` appears to be quite broken for representing characters.
 For example, `[NSNumber numberWithChar: 'a']` produces an `NSNumber` that correctly indicates it wraps a character, but when using `numberWithChar` with `\n` it does not (meaning `\n` will be emitted as `10`).
 As as workaround, you can force a number to be seen as a character using `MPEdnTagAsCharacter()`.

 * EDN keyword <-> `NSString`.
-If the `MPEdnWriter.useKeywordsInMaps` property is true (the default), strings used as keys in maps will be output as keys if possible.
+If the `MPEdnWriter.useKeywordsInMaps` property is true (the default), strings used as keys in maps will be output as keywords if possible.

 * EDN symbol <-> `MPEdnSymbol`.